rdat5/Balance-Point/README.md

     Center of Mass Object' is within this shape, and the character would be considered to be *balanced* for however long they can hold this pose.
-If this 'Floor Center of Mass' is outside this shape of the point of contact, they be imbalanced, tip over and fall down.
+If this 'Floor Center of Mass' is outside this shape of the point of contact, they would be imbalanced, tip over and fall down.

 ![Tip 1](/images/tip1.jpg)